ancotech-AG/anco-soft-desktop/README.md

 And there you have it!
 A new release for the Ancotech software's desktop app!
 ![Github new release](images/new-release.png)

-You should now be warning about a new version of the app when opening the Ancotech software.
+You should now be warned about a new version of the app when opening the Ancotech software.

 ## Appendix